nais/doc/docs/cli/commands/postgres.md

 # postgres command

-The postgres command can be used to connect to a cloudsql postgres database with your personal user.
-It includes subcommands for granting personal access to an instance, setting up a cloudsql proxy, and connecting to the database using a psql shell.
+The postgres command can be used to connect to a cloudsql postgres database with your personal user It includes subcommands for granting personal access to an instance, setting up a cloudsql proxy, and connecting to the database using a psql shell.

 All command have the following global flags avaiable: